XDapps/coin-flip-game-back-end/README.md

 [Front End Repo](https://github.com/XDapps/coin-flip-game-front-end)

 ## Installation

-1. Please see .example.env file and recreate a .env in the same format.
+1. Create a MongoDB instance either locally or in the cloud.
+2. Create a .env file in the format of .example.env including your MongoDB connection string.
-2. Navigate to your project directory and run:
+3. Navigate to your project directory and run:

 ```shell
 npm install